 The old route that once connected Port de Valldemossa and Deià is rather a walk than a hike.
-On the way to Sa Foradada you pass terraced vineyards and olive groves, and abandoned plots with donkeys in the shadow of orange and pine trees.
+On the way to Sa Foradada you pass terraced vineyards, olive groves and abandoned plots with donkeys in the shadow of orange and pine trees.
 And you come by S’Estaca, the stunning white mansion built by the Austrian archduke Ludwig Salvator of Habsburg.
 For almost 30 years now it has been the vacation home of Michael Douglas and Catherine Zeta-Jones.

 Even more picturesque is the former fishing village of Cala S’Estaca a little further down the road.
 The tiny houses that used to be the dwellings of Valldemossa fishermen are mainly used as holiday cottages, today.
 A fancy cluster of colored shutters, narrow staircases and terraces overlooking the sea and the bay with its natural swimming pool and crystal-clear water.
 A magic place in the summer, now in deep hibernation.